 If your subfloor isn’t slab, you can get a permit from your city’s building department to cut down the tops of the floor joists beneath the shower pan until it sits level.

 Congratulate yourself on a job well done!

-Now that you know to how to build a walk in shower, be sure to comment with any of your own tips as you complete the task!
+Now that you know to how to turn a bathtub into a walk-in shower, comment with any of your own tips as you complete the task!

 Got another DIY project on the horizon?
-We just put together an exceedingly comprehensive guide to DIY home improvement that covers everything from painting to plumbing!
+Our exceedingly comprehensive guide to DIY home improvement covers everything from painting to plumbing!